ParasRupani/Duplicate-Question-Pairs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Duplicate question pair analysis goes beyond simple text matching; it revolves around a more comprehensive approach.
-Rather than focusing solely on exact text matches, we leverage NLP techniques to consider the underlying meaning and context of questions.
-This is achieved by utilizing methods like word embeddings and semantic similarity to identify paraphrases and conceptually related text.
+Rather than focusing solely on exact text matches, we leverage NLP techniques to consider questions' underlying meaning and context.
+This is achieved by using word embeddings and semantic similarity to identify paraphrases and conceptually related text.

-This issue was initially identified by Quora, where users posed similar questions with varying wordings on the same topic.
-To address this, they sponsored a contest on Kaggle, challenging professionals to identify whether two questions were semantically similar or not.
-This problem is common across multiple platforms, including Reddit, Stack Overflow, and many more.
-Solving it provides domain expertise in the majority of aspects needed to implement Natural Language Processing.
-Overall, this project helps us strengthen our skills in the domain of NLP.
+Quora initially identified this issue, where users posed similar questions with varying wordings on the same topic.
+To address this, they sponsored a contest on Kaggle, challenging professionals to identify whether the two questions were semantically similar.
+This problem is shared across multiple platforms, including Reddit, Stack Overflow, etc. Solving it provides domain expertise in most aspects needed to implement Natural Language Processing.
+Overall, this project helps us strengthen our skills in NLP.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>